 An organisation with good employee relations provides for equitable and consistent treatment to all employees (without prejudice or favour), so they will be committed to their jobs and loyal to the company

 We analyse the current situation.
 What processes do you have in place?
 Is it compliant with the current legislation?
 Does it produce the desired effects?

 We ascertain the shortcomings.
 What is not in place?
 Do all processes comply legally?
 What does not work as it should?

 We set goals and formulate action steps with timelines.
 What needs to be rectified, or added?
 How important is it?
 What consequences are possible if the status quo is maintained?

 FILLING THE GAPS

 We implement the plan strategically.
-What processes needs to be prioritised?
-How will the changes be introduced?
-What kind of reactions can be expected?
+What processes do we need to prioritise?
+How will we introduce change?
+What kind of reactions can we expect?

 We measure progress and evaluate the outcomes.
-Are the changes understood by all in the company?
+Does all in the company understand the changes?
 Was it excepted?
 If not, why?
-Does it produce the desired effects?
+Will it now produce desired effects?